shivapbhusal/textpy/README.md

 # TextPy
 ## Introduction
-TextPy is a Python package which can be used in extracting contents such as words, sentences, dates, numbers, telephone, urls, and misspelled words from a given text.
+TextPy is a Python package which can be used in extracting contents such as words, sentences, dates, numbers, telephone, URLs, and misspelled words from a given text.

 ![alt text](docs/images/logo_transparent.png "Logo Title Text 1")